livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Admission requires explicit allow.
 - Challenge content is opaque to the Network Manager.
 - Puzzle ownership resides exclusively with the DoS Guard Manager.
+- Telemetry or directives obtained during this exchange must not be repurposed as authenticated identity evidence.

 ## 6. Connection lifecycle and state transitions